Table of Contents

 Eliminate Unnecessary Expenses

 • Is this necessary?
-If so, can I do anything to reduce the cost?
+If so, can I lower the cost?

-• If it's not necessary, does it truly add value to my life?
-If not, can I live happily without it?
+• If it is not necessary, does it add value to my life?
+If not, can I go without it?

 Anticipate Big Purchases